BarryRip/CS-4100-Sword-Fighting/README.md

 ## Repo Structure
 The repository is structured into two main directories:
-- **UnityProject**: Contains the whole Unity project including source code, which can be opened as a Unity project by UnityHub.
+- **SwordFightUnity**: Contains the whole Unity project including source code, which can be opened as a Unity project by UnityHub.
 - **PythonFiles**: Contains all files that are used by or related to the Python virtual environment side of the project.

 Unfortunately, this repo can only hold up to 2 GB for our source code.
 Because of this, storing the entire virtual environment will be infeasable.
 So generally, we will be storing the Unity project in this repo, as well as any configurations or other files that can be placed directly into one's own virtual environment.
 The virtual environment must be set up on one's own machine.
 Information on setting up this virtual environment can be found in [the below section](#Setup).